-- Tenants should not normally engage in any form of business other than agriculture, unless the holding is referred to as a part time holding within the letting particulars, although ancillary complimentary activities will be considered and encouraged in suitable cases, based upon their merits.
+Tenants should not normally engage in any form of business other than agriculture, unless the holding is referred to as a part time holding within the letting particulars, although ancillary complimentary activities or diversification will be considered and encouraged in suitable cases, based upon their merits.

-- Prospective tenants must be able to show that they have sufficient capital to enter a holding and work it.
-This can be quite substantial where an incoming tenant may be required to pay for the outgoing tenant's fixtures and fittings, single farm payment, live and dead stock, sufficient to properly farm the holding.
+Prospective tenants must be able to show that they have sufficient capital to enter a holding and work it.
+This can be quite substantial where an incoming tenant may be required to pay for the outgoing tenant's fixtures and fittings, entitlements, live and dead stock, sufficient to properly farm the holding.

-If you wish to discuss the opportunities available on Cheshire Farms Estate, please submit your enquiries either in writing to the Cheshire Farms Service, HQ, 1st floor, 58 Nicholas Street, Chester, Cheshire, CH1 2NP, by telephone to Mr D R Job, County Land Agent on (01244) 972569 or by email to email@example.com
+If you wish to discuss the opportunities available on Cheshire Farms Estate, please submit your enquiries either in writing to the Cheshire Farms Service, HQ, 3rd floor, 58 Nicholas Street, Chester, Cheshire, CH1 2NP, by telephone to on (01244) 972566 or by email to email@example.com